Updated November 23, 2023

 Introduction to GIMP blur background

-In this article, we are going to learn how to blur background in GIMP.
+In this article, we are going to learn how to blur the background in GIMP.
 You might have used portrait mode in a mobile camera, which keeps the subject in focus and makes other things out of focus.
-Though the actual blur can be done by any blur methods such as gaussian blur, for example, but while performing blur on background, the main thing is to keep the subject in focus while blurring the background.
+Though the actual blur can be done by any blur method such as Gaussian blur, for example, but while performing blur on the background, the main thing is to keep the subject in focus while blurring the background.
 We will be doing this in GIMP with the help of a plugin named resynthesizer which will give us some filters to work with.
 This technique gives a professional look to your images and, at the same time, reduces distractions.

 Steps of GIMP blur background

 Step 1: First, we will need some stock images, which you can download from any stock image site like Freepik, Unsplash or Pixels.
 Download an image with the subject in the foreground with the background is in focus.